SKYTAN-050107/shieldsync/README.md

 ShieldSync is a web-based public safety application that empowers residents of Johor Bahru to report incidents, locate emergency services, receive AI-driven safety insights, and coordinate neighbourhood watch groups — all in real time.

 Built with React 19, Firebase, Leaflet (OpenStreetMap), and Google Gemini AI.

+This is a solo sprint hackathon that made in single day development.

 ---